 What difference does it make?
 The importance of tracking customer response

-Valcort’s 35 Keys to Business Growth: #21 We have specific, consistent ways we collect data
+Valcort’s 35 Keys to Business Growth: #21 We have specific, this web consistent ways we collect data

 For more than 10 years we have been asking executives to rate their companies’ performance in each of 35 best practices.
 One that is consistently troublesome to companies large and small is #21-- tracking customer response to sales and marketing efforts.
 It’s a thorny problem.